tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/实例类型/计算型实例_intl_en.md

 ### Computing GN8[](id:GN8)

-**NVIDIA GN8** supports not only general GPU computing tasks such as deep learning, but also graphics and image processing tasks such as 3D rendering and video encoding and decoding.
+**NVIDIA GPU instance GN8** supports not only general GPU computing tasks such as deep learning, but also graphic and image processing tasks such as 3D rendering and video encoding and decoding.

 #### Use cases

-GN8 is suitable for the following scenarios:
+GN8 is applicable to the following scenarios:

 - Deep learning training and inference scenarios, such as:
   - AI inference with high throughput
   - Deep learning
-- Graphics and image processing scenarios, such as:
+- Graphic and image processing scenarios, such as:
-  - Graphics and image processing
+  - Graphic and image processing
   - Video encoding and decoding
   - Graph database

 #### AZs
-GN8 instances are available in Hong Kong Zone 2, Guangzhou Zone 3, Shanghai Zone 3, Beijing Zones 2 and 4, Chengdu Zone 1, Chongqing Zone 1, and Silicon Valley Zone 1.
+GN8 instances are available in Guangzhou Zone 3, Beijing Zones 2 and 4, Chengdu Zone 1, Hong Kong Zone 2, Shanghai Zone 3, Chongqing Zone 1, and Silicon Valley Zone 1.

 #### Hardware specification

 - **CPU:** Intel<sup>®</sup> Xeon<sup>®</sup> E5-2680 v4 CPU, with a clock rate of 2.4 GHz.
 - **GPU:** NVIDIA<sup>®</sup> Tesla<sup>®</sup> P40, providing 12 TFLOPS of single-precision floating point performance and 47 TOPS for INT8.
-- **Memory:** DDR4, providing memory bandwidth up to 2,666 MT/s.
+- **Memory:** DDR4, providing memory bandwidth of up to 2,666 MT/s.
 - **Storage:** Select the appropriate CBS [cloud disk type](https://intl.cloud.tencent.com/document/product/362/31636).
 To [expand the cloud disk capacity](https://intl.cloud.tencent.com/document/product/362/31600), create and mount an elastic cloud disk.
 - **Network:** Network optimization is enabled by default.
 The network performance of an instance depends on its specification.
 You can purchase [public network bandwidth](https://intl.cloud.tencent.com/document/product/213/10578) as needed.